Do you need to find things to do in Cornwall in the rain?

 Cornwall Aviation Heritage Centre

-The Cornwall Aviation Heritage Centre is located at Newquay Airport – so it’s one of the best things to do in Newquay if you’re there on holiday and aren’t lucky with the weather!
+The Cornwall Aviation Heritage Centre is located at Newquay Airport – so it’s one of the best things to do in Newquay in the rain!

 It costs £10.50 for adults and £6.00 for children, with cheaper deals for families.